williampalacek/ICS4U-Algorithms-Exploration/README.md

 | ao5 | DNF |
 | ao12 | DNF |

-Although I am currently unable to solve the 3x3 I am making substantial progress as I am getting more comfident and more capable at solving more layers.
+Although I am currently unable to solve the 3x3 I am making substantial progress as I am getting more confident and more capable at solving more layers.

 ## Continuing the 3x3
 As of **2022-03-21** I am now able to solve the cube although rather slow, and so due to how long my solves are I am adding a ao3